Kettlewell to Starbotton

 How to walk the Kettlewell to Starbotton loop

-1. Starting at the Kettlewell pay and display car park, head towards the toilets, and the road bridge over the beck (don’t cross it!).
+Starting at the Kettlewell pay and display car park, head towards the toilets, and the road bridge over the beck (don’t cross it!).
 Cross the road, and head between the Yorkshire Dales Ice cream kiosk and the cafe on the opposite side of the road.
-Continue to walk along this quiet road until you reach a triangular cross roads.
-Take the fork that heads straight on towards the Kings Head pub.
+Continue to walk along this quiet road until you reach a tiny footpath over a wooden footbridge to your left.
+Turn right at the end.

-2. Here, turn left and head over the bridge crossing the beck.
-Immediately on your left hand side is the village store.
-Continue straight on, passing the Kettlewell YHA on your right and head to the end of the road.
+At the end of the road and at the post office/ village store, turn left and continue straight on, passing the Kettlewell YHA on your right and head to the end of the road.
 Immediately in front of you at this point is a row of houses.
 The path heads up right, up a stony track running between the houses.
 It is signposted Starbotton 1 3/4 miles.

-7. The path loosely follows the line of the river all the way back into Kettlewell.
+The path loosely follows the line of the river all the way back into Kettlewell.
 As long as the River is on your left, you are headed in the right direction!
 After around 2 miles, you will be back in Kettlewell.
 Make sure you stop off at our favourite paddling spot on the river before you head back into the village.
 We love it here and have spent many an hour splashing!
-(Should you choose to paddle, be aware that the water depth can change quickly, so supervise children at all times.
-Rivers can have strong currents, and also the River Wharfe is renowned for being fast rising after rainfall.
-So be aware and if in doubt, do not let children enter the water).

 Should you wish to extend this walk further, you can walk on from the bridge to the stepping stones further along the river.
 Find the Kettlewell stepping stones walk details here!